edHelper.com

 Camels

 1 Known as "ships of the desert", camels have been used for transporting goods across deserts for thousands of years.
 In fact, camels are the only desert animals that can carry heavy loads of goods and travel for a long period of time without food or water.
 Transportation, however, is not the only benefit that camels can offer us.
 Desert people also rely on camels for their milk, meat, and fur.
-Even camels' droppings turn out to be useful - desert people use camels' manure as fuels.
+Even camels' droppings are useful - desert people use camels' manure as fuel.

 Paragraphs 4 to 5: